klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/transaction.md

     ...
 })

-// sendSignedTransaction using promise with a transaction object that defines signatures caver.klay.sendSignedTransaction({
+// sendSignedTransaction using promise with a transaction object that has signatures caver.klay.sendSignedTransaction({
     type: 'LEGACY',
     from: '0x73647c5fd1a66fac0dbf2af2e5cc7f593a015441',